helliOh/bumsu_crawler_basics/README.md

 Q : PIP doesn't work well
 A : First of all, check out the python version django has some dependency on it.

-Q : PIP still doesn't work well :(
+Q : PIP still doesn't work well :sob:
 A : If you have multiple version of python without virtual environment, pip might not install
 the package in the right version of python library. specify the version of it using manual command.